 It is a parent’s worst nightmare to get a call in the middle of the night letting them know that their college-aged child is being held in jail on criminal charges.
 Whether the matter is something relatively minor like disorderly conduct, or something very serious like being charged with sexual assault as a Drexel student, the first thing you will need to deal with if your college student had been arrested is getting them out of jail.
 A decision on when and how this can happen will be made at their bail hearing, which can occur quickly after their arrest.
 As such, whether you are a parent or loved one of an arrested college student or the student themselves, you need to reach out quickly to an experienced Philadelphia bail hearing attorney like those at The Law Offices of Lloyd Long.
-Below, our lawyers explain how the bail process works and how we can help you get yourself or your loved one out of jail as quickly and painlessly as possible.
+Below, our Philadelphia defense lawyer for college students with criminal charges explain how the bail process works and how we can help you get yourself or your loved one out of jail as quickly and painlessly as possible.

 How to Get a College Student Out on Bail in Philadelphia

 For some minor crimes such as underage drinking, the officer may simply write the college student a citation with a date on it for them to appear in court for an arraignment.
 If this is the case, you should reach out to a skilled underage drinking lawyer for UPenn students or other college students like those at The Law Offices of Lloyd Long right away so we can try to work out a deal with the prosecutor for the matter to be resolved on the date of your arraignment.
 In other cases, also for more minor crimes, you might be arrested and booked and then released with a similar citation.